Skip to content

 abi_list_changes — List detectable change kinds

-Enumerates all 114 ChangeKind values with their impact classification.
+Enumerates all 145 ChangeKind values with their impact classification.
+See the Change Kinds Reference for canonical documentation of each kind.

 Parameters: